jbcodeforce/eda-studies/docs/event-storming/index.md

 In this article we are presenting the end to end set of activities to run a successful event-driven solution using cloud native microservices.

-The target audiance are solution architects, designers (Design Thinking), lead developers.
+The target audience are solution architects, designers (Design Thinking), lead developers.

 ## Event Storming introduction